The Best Netflix Fantasy Shows You Absolutely Need To Watch

-Netflix is stacked with fantasy and some of them are pretty good!
+Netflix is jam packed with fantasy shows.
+Some of them are pretty good!
 There's obvious choices like The Witcher and Shadow and Bone but, beyond that, there are a ridiculous amount of fantastic shows to check out.

 Here's where we think you should start with fantasy on Netflix.